pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/IDEATION_FINAL.md

+## Reroll mechanics:
+In rgb-chess, you get 2 free rerolls every turn.

+In order to reroll more, the player must buy cards that invoke a reroll, or give rerolls:

+IDEAS:
+- `joker` card rerolls all non-[color] cards.
+- `face_down_card` gives 2 free rerolls

 ## Core mechanics to interact with:
 These are a list of core mechanics that should interact with other units and items.